Home Podcasts Johannesburg News Today | 2 Min News | The Daily News Now!

 Johannesburg News Today | 2 Min News | The Daily News Now!

 The Daily News Now!
-2000 episodes Latest Jun 1, 2026
+2000 Episodes Jul 2, 2026

 Hosted by Corey with the Story, Johannesburg News Today delivers fast, focused daily updates on the stories shaping Johannesburg—from local news and business to culture, sports, and community developments.
 Designed for quick, on-the-go listening, each episode brings you up to speed in minutes.
 Produced by AI for speed, consistency, and global scale, the show is part of The Daily News Now network—bringing local news to every city in the world and keeping communities connected.
 Johannesburg News Today is your daily snapshot of what’s happening across the city.